Cyclone Hudhud: Meteorological history

 On 6 October, the India Meteorological Department (IMD) began tracking a low-pressure area that formed over the Gulf of Thailand as a result of a cyclonic circulation.
 On 7 October, the low-pressure area strengthened into a depression over the northern Andaman Sea.
 It further strengthened into a deep depression later that day as it moved westwards.
 The Joint Typhoon Warning Center (JTWC) also began tracking the system on 8 October, designating it as tropical cyclone 03B.
 Later that day, it strengthened into Cyclonic Storm Hudhud before making its first landfall on Long Island in the Andaman and Nicobar Islands.
 Hudhud continued intensifying as it emerged into the eastern Bay of Bengal on 9 October and intensified into a severe cyclonic storm later that day with a minimum three-minute sustained central pressure of 990 mbar.
 Increased curved banding was also noted that day.

 On 10 October, Hudhud strengthened into a very severe cyclonic storm with a three-minute sustained central pressure of 984 mbar.
-Early on October 11, Hudhud entered the radar range of Visakhapatnam while continuing to move northwestwards toward the coast of Andhra Pradesh.
+Early on 11 October, Hudhud entered the radar range of Visakhapatnam while continuing to move northwestwards toward the coast of Andhra Pradesh.
 Curved banding increased and the appearance of an eye was noted.
 Amid favorable conditions that day, Hudhud underwent rapid intensification, with a clearly visible eye as it approached northern Andhra Pradesh.
-Operationally, its central pressure at peak intensity was assessed by the IMD as 960 mbar.
-In the post-cyclone report, it was reanalyzed to 950 mbar.
+Its minimum central pressure was 950 mbar.
+(Note: Operationally, the IMD assessed the cyclone's central pressure at 960 mbar.
+A post-cyclone report reanalyzed it to 950 mbar.)
 It maintained its intensity as it stalled southeast of Visakhapatnam.
 Hudhud made its second and final landfall near Visakhapatnam at peak intensity during the afternoon of 12 October.

 After moving over land, Hudhud weakened into a severe cyclonic storm and then a cyclonic storm northwest of Visakhapatnam.
 It weakened into a deep depression the following day over southern Chhattisgarh.
-It further weakened into a depression that evening over central Chhattisgarh and persisted northward, weakening into a low pressure area on 14 October over eastern Uttar Pradesh.
+It further weakened into a depression that evening over central Chhattisgarh and persisted northward, degenerating into a low pressure area on 14 October over eastern Uttar Pradesh.
+The weakening remnants of Hudhud then merged with an upper-level trough, resulting in an interaction over the Himalayas which produced a heavy amount of moisture.